gpxlnx/code-infra/README.md

   # Virtual IP for high avalibility with keepalived.
   virtual_ipaddress: ""

-  # Hostname for first haproxy service, use the same hostname in inventory_hostname
+  # Hostname for first haproxy service, use the same hostname in inventory_hostname.
   # Ex:
   # haproxy_master: "haproxy-1"
   haproxy_master: ""

+  # Select one algorithm for load balance: first, leastconn, static-rr or roundrobin.
+  balance_algorithm: ""

+  # Domain used in infraestructure
+  my_domain: ""

   # If you need configure new app repeat block above new_app variable .
   # Ex: